buffalojoec/keyring-program/README.md

 The data of a `KeystoreEntry` is structured in a **nested TLV structure**, which allows us to dynamically manage various types of keys and configs. ([see below section](#supporting-dynamic-encryption-algorithms))

+A particular encryption algorithm may require some additional configurations or parameters to perform encryption/decryption.
+These can be specified in the `(Additional configurations)` section in the structure layout below.

 The nested TLV structure is formatted as follows:

 ```text